The Definitive Map and Statement

 The process for property searches, for which there is a fee, is outlined below:

-- officer completes search of Definitive Map and Statement
+• officer completes search of Definitive Map

-To request a search, contact the Public Rights of Way team.
-There is a fee charged for a property search, stated in the Public Rights of Way Charging Policy (PDF, 80KB).
+If you require any assistance you can contact the Public Rights of Way team.
+The fee charged for a property search is stated in the Public Rights of Way Charging Policy (PDF, 91KB)

 Landowner declarations - section 31 deposits